• English

 What does an omnichannel manufacturing experience look like?

 To truly have an omnichannel experience it is necessary to simplify the sales process.
 As products have become more complex to build the longer the sales cycle has become.
 From the back and forth between sales and engineering to get orders right to building a unique item it can take a lot of man-hours to sell a product.
-This slow process needs to change to sell faster and enhance the customer experience
+This slow process needs to change to sell faster and enhance the customer experience.

 The first step before a buyer contacts your sales team is researching your product offering.
 If you don’t have a place to showcase your unique products you will lose business to a company that can.
 This is where it is important to offer items such as a configurator and visualization right on your website.
 Buyers don’t want to have meetings in their initial stages of buying, they want to see how the product would look and feel.

 Selling can be easier when you understand the tendencies of your buyer, an omnichannel selling experience allows for you to be with them at every touchpoint along their journey.
 Adding something like a built-in configurator will be another reason why they’d choose your business over the competition who can’t show them their product on their phone or the comfort of their own home.

 An omnichannel experience for your customer can also help align the goals of your sales and marketing teams.
 Having an omnichannel presence can bring marketing and sales closer by leveraging the data from your customers into results.
-Using visualization on your website is a perfect way to drive interest in your products, but more importantly, generate high-quality leads.

 Allowing your customer to reach out to a sales team member at any point is important for several reasons.
 Understanding which channel, the customer has come from can help your sales and marketing teams engage them with similar content or messaging as the channel they came from.
 This allows your sales rep to have all the information about the customer before they even walk into the sales meeting, helping them prepare the perfect pitch.